Ivan091/manim-me/README.md

-Here are stored the animations' source code which are used in my youtube channel.
+Here are stored the animations' source code which're used in my youtube channel.